 Now I bet you’re thinking of how much you want some strawberries?
 Am I right?
 While fresh off the bush is always a perfect way to eat them, strawberries make a great addition to so many recipes.
 This Strawberry Basil Milkshake is no exception.

 I mean truly, can you get any more “summer” than strawberries and basil?
 And a milkshake?
 I mean, c’mon.
 The is the perfect snack for grown ups and kids alike to welcome summer with.
-While I love the fresh basil in my milkshake, my kids aren’t always a fan of the herb so I simply leave it out for them.
+While I love the fresh basil in my milkshake, my kids aren’t always a fan of it.
+If that’s the case with you as well, simply leave it out.
 If your kids prefer this milkshake basil-less, not a problem.
 Simply whip up with batch sans the basil, pour theirs into their cups, add the basil into the blender and blend yours up.
 Presto!
 The perfect way to #getsnacking.

 Dairy-Free Strawberry Basil Milkshake